electricimp/AWSLambda/examples/RSACrypto/README.md

 # Demo Instructions

-This example shows who to create a Lambda that will do RSA-SHA256 signatures for an agent.
+This example shows how to create a Lambda that will do RSA-SHA256 signatures for an agent.

 **NOTE**: Even though the example shows a specific use case for RSA-SHA256 encryption, the steps for setting up Lambda, IAM Policy and IAM User described here are generic and applicable to any other use case and Lambda implementation.

 ## Generate Keys